theamurtagh/exercises/README.md

 ## Collatz1.py ##
 Collatz problem _week 3_

+* writing a single Python script that starts with an integer and repeatedly applies the Collatz function

 ## Project5.py ##
 Project Euler I found this one difficult
 1. _Week 4 exercise_